LuxoftSDL/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

 ## Motivation

 Currently we are using pthread library (in POSIX systems) for working with threads.
-It is a C library, and was not designed with some issues critical to C++ in mind like an object lifetimes and exceptions.
+It is a C library which does not consider some OOP aspects critical to C++ like an object lifetimes and exceptions handling.

 Implementation of class-wrapper for working with threads used in sdl looks overloaded.
 There is can note that we had faced with the need to add some multithreaded code when porting SDL to Android, this would not have been necessary if using a standardized thread.